patevs/notes/README.md

 # Notes

-> Source repository containing notes on various topics I am studying or am interested in.
+> Notable notes on various topics of development.

 ---